Marriage in Indonesia: Betawi wedding ceremony

 Betawi traditional weddings are marked by a series of processions.
 It was preceded by a period of introduction through Mak Comblang (Matchmaker).
 Continued with wedding proposal, siraman, the procession of cutting a cantung or scraping bat feathers with a coin that is flanked and then cut out.
 Henna night, the bride reddened her toenails and fingernails with henna.

 The highlight of the Betawi wedding ceremony is the Akad Nikah.

 Batak wedding ceremony

-Basically, the Batak marriage custom contains sacred values.
-It is said to be sacred because in the understanding of Batak traditional marriage, it means sacrifice for the parboru (bride's family) because they "sacrifice" giving a living human life which is their daughter to the paranak (the groom's family), so the groom family must also respecting the bride by sacrificing/dedicating one's life as well, which is slaughtering an animal (cow or buffalo), which then becomes a meal (traditional food) in the ceremony.
+The Batak marriage custom contains sacred values.
+It is said to be sacred because in the understanding of Batak traditional marriage, it means sacrifice for the parboru (bride's family) because they "sacrifice" by giving a living human life, which is their daughter, to the paranak (the groom's family), so the groom family must also respect the bride by sacrificing/dedicating one's life as well, by slaughtering an animal (cow or buffalo), which then becomes a meal (traditional food) in the ceremony.